Build, sign, and encrypt JSON Web Tokens

 String jwt = Jwt.upn("Alice").sign();

-Note the sign
+You can combine the sign

 Encrypt the claims

-The only minor difference is that encrypting the claims always requires a jwe()
+However, encrypting claims always requires a jwe()

 import io.smallrye.jwt.build.Jwt;